COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

 - Saturday, Aug.
 1.0 percent

-A total of 531 new COVID cases were reported Saturday, bringing the statewide total to 416,298 during the pandemic.
+A total of 746 new COVID cases were reported on Monday, bringing the statewide total to 417,589 during the pandemic.

-There were 51 new COVID-19 cases reported in Nassau County (down 17 from a day earlier) Saturday with another 45 positive cases in Suffolk County (down 31 from a day earlier).
+There were 56 new COVID-19 cases reported in Nassau County (down two from a day earlier) Monday with another 73 positive cases in Suffolk County (up 23 from a day earlier).

 There were three deaths due to COVID-19 in New York State on Saturday, with none on Long Island.